Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 - The level of 3-methylglutaconic acid can sometimes be normal in urine

-- 3-5% of all young males with DCM may have Barth syndrome as the cause of their heart failure (This percentage may be even higher in those who are in heart failure at birth or develop it within the first year of life)
+- 3-5% of all young people with DCM may have Barth syndrome as the cause of their heart failure (This percentage may be even higher in those who are in heart failure at birth or develop it within the first year of life)

 Routine blood testing: Cardiolipin Analysis